amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 1st Fully Connected Layer (Input = 400.
 Output = 120)

 The output of the second convolutional layer is flattened into 5x5x16=400 first and multiplied by a weight matrix.
 The result of this multiplication is added to a bias vector, and that summation is passed through the tf.nn.relu activation function.
+To reduce overfitting effect, dropout layer (prob.=0.5) is added.

 2nd Fully Connected Layer (Input = 120.
 Output = 84)
-The second fully connected layer is almost identical to the first fully connected, except the output dimention.
+The second fully connected layer is almost identical to the first fully connected, except the input and output dimention.

 3rd Fully Connected Layer (Input = 84.
 Output = 43)
 The network concludes by multiplying the result of the 2nd fully connected layer with a weight matrix, adding a bias, and returning the result for the logits operation to provide the final classification.